 Doctors, hospitals, and other providers in our network cannot make you pay for covered services.
 They also cannot charge you if we pay less than the provider charged us.
-The only exception to this is if you are getting long-term services and supports (LTSS) and Rhode Island Medicaid says that you have to pay part of the cost of these services.
+The only exception to this is if you are getting long-term services and supports (LTSS) and Rhode Island Medicaid says that you have to

+If you have questions, please call Neighborhood Health Plan of Rhode Island at 1-844-812-6896 and TTY 711, 8 am to 8 pm, Monday - Friday; 8 am to 12 pm on Saturday.
+The call is free.
+For more information, visit www.nhpri.org/INTEGRITY. pay part of the cost of these services.
 This is called "cost-share," and the amount is determined by Rhode Island Medicaid.
 To learn what to do if a network provider tries to charge you for covered services, refer to Chapter 7.